microsoft/vscode-docs/docs/remote/vscode-server.md

 At that point, here are step-by-step instructions to quickly get up and running:

 1. Install the VS Code Server on your remote machine.
-You may install and host it in a machine on-premises or in the cloud, as long as it meets the necessary [system requirements](/docs/remote/linux.md).
+You can install and host it in a machine on-premises or in the cloud, as long as it meets the necessary [system requirements](/docs/remote/linux.md).

 There are different install commands for different architectures: